Central Halmahera Regency: Economy

 The regency is site of the Weda Bay Industrial Park, a nickel mining and processing site.

 Administration

-The regency was divided at 2010 into eight districts (kecamatan), but subsequently two further kecamatan have been created (Weda Timur and Patani Timur).
-The districts are tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2022, at mid 2023 and at mid 2024.
+The regency was divided as of 2010 into eight districts (kecamatan), but subsequently two further kecamatan have been created (Weda Timur and Patani Timur).
+The districts are tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid-2022, mid-2023, at mid 2024 and mid-2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages (all classed as rural desa) in each district, and its postal code.